run-house/runhouse/README.md

 ```
 There's no magic yaml, DSL, code serialization, or "submitting for execution."
 We're
 just spinning up the cluster for you (or using an existing cluster), syncing over your code,
 starting a gRPC connection, and running your code on the cluster.
 **_Runhouse does things for you that you'd spend time doing yourself, in as obvious a way as possible._**

-And because it's not stateless, we can pin the model to GPU memory, and get ~1.5s/image
-inference before any compilation.

 On the data side, we can do things like: